The component learnSearchBar has not been created yet.

 Explanation:

-The human body parts have organ system that are called as sensory organs.
+The human body parts have organ systems that are called sensory organs.
 Each one has a different name and function.
-See the labelled diagram to understand more about the basic parts of the human body.
+See the labeled diagram to understand more about the basic parts of the human body.

 Sensory Organs: